sumit-bisht25/Python-journey-2026/02_capstone_sololearn/README.md

 ### How to open me (codes)?
-1.open code on Acode mobile.
+1. open code on Acode mobile.